jiankuang/IBM/IGC.md

 # Administration
 ## Setup
+### Custom View
+* Customize the order of properties in the Details page of some asset types (Term, Category, Rule, Policy).
+* Each Asset Type can only have one Custom View.
+* Custom View is shared by all users.

 ### Language Setting
 * Specify the language for the user interface and for catalog content.
 * If you turn off Chinese in language setting for catalog content, you cannot search Chinese term.